MaciekBielski/cLabs/README.md

 * `initializer_list<T> &il`
     Make your class accepting initializer list (`std::vector t[3] = {1,2,3}`)
   - With uniform initialization it takes precedence over other constructors
-  - This is not initialization_list, it only sounds similar, it uses `=`
+  - This is NOT initialization_list, it only sounds similar, it uses `=`

 * iterators
   The trick is that they can mimick the behaviour of an array element pointer